-Advance Bidding Bidding is done according to our Terms & Conditions of Sale.
+Advance Bidding Bidding takes place subject to our Terms & Conditions of Sale.
 We accept bids in the time-honoured tradition: you can mail us a printed bidsheet (included with the print catalogue and also available for download from our site), or fax it to us at 613-567-2972.
 We will record your bids if you call us at 613-567-3336 with your bidding information.
 E-mail bids also work well; simply provide the lot number and your maximum bid in Canadian dollars.
+NB: If you mail us a bidsheet, please call before the sale to confirm that we have received it.
+Our toll-free number is 844-252-2032.

-An agent on the floor is a good way to make sure your bidding intentions are well-represented if you cannot participate in person.
-We recommend the following agents:
+Auction Agents An agent on the floor is a good way to make sure your bidding intentions are well-represented if you cannot participate in person.
+Auction agents can view material, execute OR bids and limit bids, and maintain your anonymity if desired.
+We recommend the following agents.

 (44) 0120546 0968